wp-plugins/affiliates/readme.txt

 == Changelog ==

+No changes but a note on new integrations available.

 = 1.2.1 =
 * added detailed referral info on summary screen: shows number of referrals by status - accepted, closed, pending and rejected